 Firewood doesn't just come from specialty suppliers or home improvement stores.
 Many grocery stores carry the stuff, and with online food shopping on the rise, having a bundle delivered is just a swipe away.

-Instacart, one of the largest players in the on-demand grocery space, offers delivery on household items for as little as $4, with a sliding price structure that increases based on demand.
+Instacart, one of the largest players in the on-demand grocery space, offers delivery on household items for as little as $4.
+A sliding price structure increases based on demand.
 (Users with an Instacart Express membership enjoy free deliveries on orders over $35 for a yearly fee that varies by city.)

-Shipt, a Birmingham, Alabama-based start-up that was acquired by Target in 2017, goes beyond groceries to bring electronics, office supplies, and other items to your door—including firewood, when it's available locally.
+Shipt, a Birmingham, Alabama-based start-up that Target acquired in 2017, goes beyond groceries to bring electronics, office supplies, and other items to your door—including firewood when it's available locally.
 Annual memberships cost about $100, but users can also purchase delivery passes in three- and five-delivery increments.

-And, some larger stores operate their own grocery delivery apps, too: Walmart’s service, for example, allows users to pay extra for same-day drop-offs, and standard delivery usually costs less than $10.
-These apps earn major points for convenience, even when selection is limited or quality is hard to gauge.
-For a tasty perk, tack on graham crackers, marshmallows, and chocolate to your firewood order for a hassle-free S’mores night.
+Some larger stores operate their own grocery delivery apps, too: Walmart's service, for example, allows users to pay extra for same-day drop-offs, and standard delivery usually costs less than $10.
+These apps earn major points for convenience, even when selection is limited, or quality is hard to gauge.
+For a tasty perk, tack on graham crackers, marshmallows, and chocolate to your firewood order for a hassle-free S'mores night.

 Best Delivery: Tractor Supply Company

-When it comes to logs, though, the options are limited to a single product—the bundled firewood, which varies in price (usually in the ballpark of roughy $6 to $10 per bundle) and in availability.
+When it comes to logs, though, the options are limited—the bundled firewood, which varies in price (usually in the ballpark of roughly $6 to $19 per bundle) and availability.

 Tractor Supply makes up for that lack of choice with its quick delivery: Customers who live within 25 miles of their nearest Tractor Supply store have the option for same-day delivery on orders placed before noon.
-The cost of this convenient service usually runs about $20.
+The cost of this convenient service usually runs anywhere from around $20.